dictation-toolbox/natlink/natlinkInstaller/README.txt

 - installer checks for 64 bit python (forbidden)
 - many Unimacro improvements, action classes for specific programs (lines module hundred)
 - autohotkey support
+!
+MAJOR non-backward-compatible change to what names natlinkutils provides
+  - In particular, recognitionMimic, getCursorPos, and Badwindow among others names now must be imported from natlink rather than natlinkutils.
 - New release of Vocola 2, 2.8.1:
     New in 2.8.1: